ssssage/ElixirHand-eCommerce/README.md

-# ElixirHand-Seller-Services
+# eCommerce-Services
-  ElixirHand-Seller-Services is an open-source ongoing e-Commerce project based on Angular, Bootstrap, SASS, TypeScript, and ASP.NET Core WEB API.
+  eCommerce-Services is an open-source ongoing e-Commerce project based on Angular, Bootstrap, SASS, TypeScript, and ASP.NET Core WEB API.

 # Project Description
   This project is built upon restful web api using asp.net core that access the database using Entity Framework Core.